Jefferies Group: 2010 onward

 On November 12, 2012, Jefferies announced its merger with Leucadia, its largest (28%) shareholder.
 Leucadia is often referred to as a Baby Berkshire because of its similarities to Berkshire Hathaway.
 Jefferies was valued at $3.8 billion and at the time of the acquisition the newly combined company had $9.4 billion of shareholder's equity, over $5 billion of cash, and $4 billion of net operating loss ("NOL") tax credits.
 Jefferies remains independent and is the largest operating company within Leucadia.
 Richard Handler became CEO of Leucadia while retaining his position as CEO of Jefferies.
 Brian Friedman became President of Leucadia while retaining his duties at Jefferies.
 Ian Cumming retired as CEO of Leucadia and remains a Board Member and Joe Steinberg became Chairman of Leucadia.

 In September 2014, Jefferies announced a $500 million deal with CircleBack Lending, which was the largest of its kind at the time.
 They aimed to leverage their experience with securitization markets to structure securities upheld by CircleBack Lending assets, which could then be rated and sold to an array of investors.
 In June 2015, the first securitization from this deal took place, totaling $106 million.

 The Jefferies Group's 2019 third-quarter financial report indicated a fall in the net revenue and net income numbers, a potential consequence from the $146 million non-cash charge the company took to reflect its fair value reduction of its holdings in the We Company.

 On December 9, 2019, the United States Security and Exchange Commission (SEC) ordered Jefferies to pay close to $4 million, for their inappropriate handling of American depositary receipts (ADR).

 On April 5, 2021, it was announced that Jefferies Group would be coordinating the GameStop Corporation at the market sale associated with their Securities and Exchange Commission filing that it will raise up to $1 billion by selling as many as 3.5 million new shares of common stock.

+In December 2025, it was announced Jefferies had acquired a 50% stake in the US credit-focused asset manager, Hildene Holding Company.